scottaohara/accessible_modal_window/README.md

   Launch My Modal
 </button>
 ```

-The `data-modal-open="..."` attribute is used to point to the specific modal this `button` is meant to trigger.
-Adding a `disabled` attribute ensures that if JavaScript is blocked, or fails, that users will understand the button *should* do something, but is presently inactive.
+The `data-modal-open="..."` attribute is used to point to the specific modal this `button` is meant to activate.
+Adding a `disabled` attribute ensures that if JavaScript is blocked, or fails, that users will understand the `button` *should* do something, but is currently inactive.

-If JavaScript is unavailable and the contents of a dialog will still make sense as part of the page's content, then an `a` element can be used as the dialog trigger, and progressively enhanced to be a `button`.
+If JavaScript is unavailable, and the contents of a dialog will still make sense as part of the page's content, then an `a` element may be used as the dialog trigger, and progressively enhanced to be a `button`.
+This will allow the `a` to act as an in-page link to the would-be dialog's contents.

 ```html
 <a href="#unique_ID_2"
   class="_your_class(es)_here_"